What makes a brand unmistakably itself?

 But expression without definition relies on interpretation.

-When what must remain true is named first, expression follows with clarity.
+When what must remain true is named first, expression follows with greater clarity.

 Thisness is the discipline of defining that centre before design begins.